mohammedahw/mohammedahw/README.md

 - 👋 Hi, I’m Mohammed Ali
 - 👀 I’m interested in Web and Mobile Applications Development
 - 🌱 I’m currently learning Reactjs
-- 💞️ I’m looking to collaborate on Fun Projects
+- 💞️ I’m looking to collaborate on Web projects

 <!---
 mohammedahw/mohammedahw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.